-All courses in the D.Min. program are modular in structure to accommodate ministry demands on pastors and missionaries.
-Of the seven seminars, four are designed to increase core competency.
+All courses in the D.Min. program are modular in structure to accommodate ministry demands on pastors, missionaries, and counselors.
+Of the seven seminars, two are designed to increase core competency.

-The remaining three seminars and the major project give the student the opportunity to develop skill in biblical exposition.
+The remaining five seminars and the major project give the student the opportunity to develop skill in exposition, whether from the pulpit or in counselling situations.